Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: Autonomous Navigation with Optical Measurements

 \subsubsection{Analytical Measurement Covariance Under Attitude Uncertainty}

 Following Christian and Robinson~\cite{ChristianRobinson2016}, we compute the covariance of the position measurement, in the presence of error associated with detecting the lit limb within the image, quantified in terms of the ``standard deviation of an observed horizon point in units of pixels'' $\sigma_{\mathrm{pix}}$.
-This model assumes a perfect attitude knowledge, and as a consequence a perfect knowledge of the transformation matrix $\TPtoC$.
+This model assumes perfect attitude knowledge, and as a consequence, perfect knowledge of the transformation matrix $\TPtoC$.
 However, in reality, the camera will have some unknown misalignment due to the imperfection of the estimated attitude, the mounting process of the hardware, and the vibration during launch.
-To this end, we develop an expression for the measurement covariance of the position in $\Frame_{\rm P}$, denoted by $\boldsymbol{P}_{\boldsymbol{r}_{\mathrm{P}}}$, that incorporates both the error introduced by the limb detection process, as well as the imperfect attitude knowledge.
+To this end, we develop an expression for the measurement covariance of the position in $\Frame_{\rm P}$, denoted by $\boldsymbol{P}_{\boldsymbol{r}_{\mathrm{P}}}$, that incorporates both the error introduced by the limb detection process, as well as the imperfect attitude knowledge. \rreview{A similar modification to the measurement covariance was introduced in Franzese~\cite{Franzese2025-wb}, accounting for both pixel detection error and attitude error.
+In~\cite{Franzese2025-wb}, the covariance is modeled as a pointing error expressed purely in the plane perpendicular to the boresight.
+In contrast, we model the attitude through a generic small perturbation $\delta \boldsymbol{\phi}$ acting on~$\Tbold^{\rm C}_{\rm P}$, which allows for the direct incorporation of attitude uncertainty information without having to project it onto $\mathcal{F}_{\rm C}$ a priori.}